Randomised enumeration of small witnesses using a decision oracle: Introduction

+Such an inclusion oracle can easily be obtained from an algorithm for the basic decision problem in the case of \emph{self-contained} $k$-witness problems, where we only have to examine the elements of a $k$-element subset (and the relationships between them) to determine whether they form a witness: we simply call the decision procedure on the substructure induced by $X$.
+Examples of $k$-witness problems that are self-contained in this sense include those of determining whether a graph contains a $k$-vertex subgraph with some property, such as the well-studied problems $k$-\textsc{Path}, $k$-\textsc{Cycle} and $k$-\textsc{Clique}; algorithms to \emph{count} the number of witnesses in problems of this form have been designed for applications ranging from the analysis of biological networks \cite{milo02} to the design of network security tools \cite{gelbord01,sekar04,staniford-chen96}.

-A na\"{i}ve approach easily finds a single witness using $\Theta(n)$ calls to \textbf{ORA}: we successively delete elements of the universe, following each deletion with an oracle call, and if the oracle answers ``no'' we reinsert the last deleted element and continue.
+Given access to an oracle of this kind, a na\"{i}ve approach easily finds a single witness using $\Theta(n)$ calls to \textbf{INC-ORA}: we successively delete elements of the universe, following each deletion with an oracle call, and if the oracle answers ``no'' we reinsert the last deleted element and continue.
 Assuming we start with a yes-instance, this process will terminate when only $k$ elements remain, and these $k$ elements must form a witness.
 In \cite{bjorklund14}, ideas from combinatorial group testing are used to make a substantial improvement on this strategy for the extraction of a single witness: rather than deleting a single element at a time, large subsets are discarded (if possible) at each stage.
 This gives an algorithm that extracts a witness with only $2k\left(\log_2\left(\frac{n}{k}\right)+2\right)$ oracle queries.

-However, neither of these approaches for finding a single witness can immediately be extended to find \emph{all} witnesses, a problem which is of interest even if an efficient decision algorithm does output a single witness; indeed, it is not even obvious how to find a second witness.
+However, neither of these approaches for finding a single witness can immediately be extended to find \emph{all} witnesses, a problem which is of interest even if an efficient decision algorithm does output a single witness.
 Both approaches for finding a first witness rely on the fact that we can safely delete some subset of elements from our universe provided we know that what is left still contains at least one witness; if we need to look for a second witness, the knowledge that at least one witness will remain is no longer sufficient to guarantee we can delete a given subset.
-Of course, for any self-contained $k$-witness problem we can check all possible subsets of size $k$, and hence enumerate all witnesses, in time $O(n^k)$; indeed, if \emph{every} set of $k$ vertices is in fact a witness then we will require this amount of time simply to list them all.
+Of course, for any $k$-witness problem we can check all possible subsets of size $k$, and hence enumerate all witnesses, in time $O(n^k)$; indeed, if \emph{every} set of $k$ vertices is in fact a witness then we will require this amount of time simply to list them all.
 However, we can seek to do much better than this when the number of witnesses is small by making use of a decision oracle.

 The enumeration problem becomes straightforward if we have an \emph{extension oracle},\footnote{Such an oracle is sometimes called an \emph{interval} oracle, as in the enumeration procedure described by Bj\"{o}rklund, Kaski, Kowalik and Lauri \cite{bjorklund15} which builds on earlier work by Lawler \cite{lawler72}.} defined as follows. \\